yumimobi/YumiMediationSDK-Unity/source/document/YumiMediationSDK for Unity(en).md

 ## Import the YumiMediationSDK Unity plugin

-Open your project in the Unity editor。Select**Assets> Import Package> Custom Package** and find the YumiMediationSDKPlugin.unitypackage file 有downloaded
+Open your project in the Unity editor.
+Select **Assets> Import Package> Custom Package** and find the YumiMediationSDKPlugin.unitypackage file that you downloaded.

 ![img](resources/01.png)